What is HDR? Perceptual Impact of Luminance and Contrast in Immersive Displays

 author = {Chen, Kenneth and Matsuda, Nathan and McElvain, Jon and Zhao, Yang and Wan, Thomas and Sun, Qi and Chapiro, Alexandre},

 title = {What is HDR?
-Perceptual Impact of Luminance and Contrast},
+Perceptual Impact of Luminance and Contrast in Immersive Displays},

 year = {2025},